 Some medicines may interfere with PONSTAN.
 These include:

 warfarin or similar medicines used to stop blood clots

 some medicines used to treat high blood pressure

 corticosteroids, medicines used to suppress the immune system or reduce inflammation

 some medicines used to treat diabetes

-lithium, a medicine used to treat mood swings in patients with certain types of depression
+lithium, a medicine used to treat mood swings in patients with bipolar disorder

 cyclosporine or tacrolimus, medicines used to suppress the immune system